-Built as a Natick class large harbor tug.
-She was the first in the Navy to bare the name.
+A Natick class large harbor tug.
+She was the first in the United States Navy to bare the name.
 Named after a town in Wood County, located in northwestern Ohio named for a local Indian chief.

-The tug was acquired by McAllister Towing and Transportation of New York, New York on November 20th, 2001.
+In 2001, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
 Where she was renamed as the Dorothy McAllister.

-She was later repowered/reconfigured.
-The tug's original single Fairbanks Morse diesel engine which was rated at 2,000 horsepower was removed and replaced with two Caterpillar 3516B main engines.
-The new engines were drive two Schottel SRP 1012 "z-drives" for a rated 4,000 horsepower.
+In 2002, she was repowered/reconfigured.
+Originally powered by a single, Fairbanks Morse, diesel engine, rated at 2,000 horsepower.
+She was repowered with two Caterpillar 3516B diesel engines.
+Driving two Schottel SRP 1012 "z-drives."
+For a rated 4,000 horsepower.

-The towing gear consists of a JonRie InterTech Series 200 bow winch outfitted with 450(ft) of 7(in) Neutron rope.
-Her original underwater submarine fendering was kept but was refurbished.
+The towing gear consists of a JonRie InterTech 200 winch, mounted on the bow.
+Outfitted with 450(ft) of 7(in) Neutron rope.
+Her original underwater submarine fendering was kept, and refurbished.